-Aer i-Lift or rial Work atforms Cranes Earth- Industrial Lift Moving Trucks (\$ in millions) Ot Other Fotal Impact of 2-year change in useful life on results of operations for the year ended December 31, 2006 Depreciation expense for the year ended December 31, 2006 \$ 42.8 \$ 10.4 \$ 14.2 \$ 6.3 \$ 4.5 \$ 78.2 Increase of 2 years in useful life 36.2 6.7 8.6 4.2 4.5 60.2 Decrease of 2 years in useful life 54.3 10.1 19.8 7.6 2 22.7 114.5
+Hi-Lift or Aerial Work Platforms Cranes Earth- Moving (\$ in 1 Industrial Lift Trucks millions) Other Total Impact of 2-year change in useful life on results of operations for the year ended December 31, 2006 Depreciation expense for the year ended December 31, 2006 \$42.8 \$10.4 \$14.2 \$6.3 \$ 4.5 \$ 78.2 Increase of 2 years in useful life 36.2 6.7 8.6 4.2 4.5 60.2 Decrease of 2 years in useful life 54.3 10.1 19.8 7.6 22.7 114.5

 For purposes of the sensitivity analysis above, we have elected not to decrease the lives of other equipment, which are primarily three year estimated useful life assets; rather, we have held the depreciation expense constant at our actual amount.
 We believe that decreasing the life of the other equipment by two years is an unreasonable estimate and would potentially lead to the decision to expense, rather than capitalize, a significant portion of the subject asset class.
-As noted in this sensitivity table, in general terms, a one-year increase in the estimated life across all classes of our rental equipment will give rise to an approximate increase in our annual depreciation expense of \$1.8 million.
+As noted in this sensitivity table, in general terms, a one-year increase in the estimated life across all classes of our rental equipment will give rise to an approximate decrease in our annual depreciation expense of \$0.9 million.
+Additionally, a one-year decrease in the estimated life across all classes of our rental equipment will give rise to an approximate increase in our annual depreciation expense of \$1.8 million.